HaolingZHANG/DNASpiderWeb/README.md

 To verify its [reliability](https://github.com/HaolingZHANG/DNASpiderWeb/blob/main/experiments/step_2_reliability.py), we compared our proposed method with Numpy ``linalg.eig'' function in some small-scale matrices.
-As part of the experimental results, the median value of relative error analysis is $2.97 \times 10^{-11}$, which represents our proposed method is high reliability and negligible error.
+As part of the experimental results, the median value of relative error analysis is 2.97E-11, which represents our proposed method is high reliability and negligible error.

 <p align="center">